-- Protect you and your clients
+- Protect yourself and your clients

 - Provide confidence to self-advocate

-All of these exceptionally powerful and amazing things yet so many small business owners either neglect creating business legals or copy legals from elsewhere online that don’t fully encapsulate the truly unique way easy business and business owner operates.
+All of these are exceptionally powerful and amazing things yet so many small business owners either neglect creating business legals or copy legals from elsewhere online that don’t fully encapsulate the truly unique way easy business and business owner operates.

 Recently I was interviewed by Sylvia Chierchia to talk about Legally Protecting Yourself In Business.

 - How women in business aren’t placing enough time & importance on their legals

 - Client agreements and how many people just seem to copy others in their industry

 - Website legals and why they are so important to protect yourself

 - The difference between using a template off the web vs getting website legals created specifically for you

 - What the most important legal documents to invest in are if you’re just starting out and strapped for cash